-- you have filed a complaint against him
+- you have filed a complaint against them

-- you are taking him to court and
+- you are taking them to court and

-- how much time he has before he must file an Answer to your complaint.
+- how much time they has before they must file an Answer to your complaint.

 A deputy sheriff, constable, or someone else who is not involved in your case (a disinterested person) has to give the summons and a copy of the court papers to the person you are taking to court.
 This is called "serving" the person or serving the papers.